-- In 2011, a 7.5% increase in the total volume of herbicide ai applied (12.5 million kg) but a 5.5% reduction in the environmental impact (measured in terms of the field EIQ/ha load); - Since 1996, 0.6% less herbicide ai has been used (12.5 million kg) and the environmental impact applied to the soybean crop has fallen by 15.5%.
+- In 2012, a 7.4% increase in the total volume of herbicide ai applied (13.2 million kg) but a 6.9% reduction in the environmental impact (measured in terms of the field EIQ/ha load); - Since 1996, 0.2% less herbicide ai has been used (4.7 million kg) and the environmental impact applied to the soybean crop has fallen by 15%.

-It should be noted that this analysis takes into consideration changes in herbicide use, in recent years, on GM HT soybeans, that have occurred to specifically address the issue of weed resistance to glyphosate in some regions.
-Compared to five years ago, the amount of herbicide active ingredient applied and number of herbicides used with GM HT soybeans in many regions has increased, and the associated environmental profile, as measured by the EIQ indicator, deteriorated.
-However, relative to the conventional alternative, the environmental profile of GM
+This analysis takes into consideration changes in herbicide use, in recent years, on GM HT soybeans, that have occurred to specifically address the issue of weed resistance to glyphosate in some regions.
+Compared to several years ago, the amount of herbicide active ingredient applied and number of herbicides used with GM HT soybeans in many regions has increased, and the associated environmental profile, as measured by the EIQ indicator, deteriorated.
+However, relative to the conventional alternative, the environmental profile of GM HT soybean crop use has continued to offer important advantages80 and in most cases, provides an improved environmental profile compared to the conventional alternative (as measured by the EIQ indicator).